Captive orcas: Miami Seaquarium

 The Miami Seaquarium is an aquarium located on Virginia Key in Biscayne Bay near downtown Miami, Florida.
-A subsidiary of the privately held Wometco Enterprises, the Seaquarium was the first major marine park attraction in South Florida, opening in 1955.
-In addition to marine mammals, the Miami Seaquarium houses fish, sharks, sea turtles, birds and reptiles.
-It is home to Lolita (aka Tokitae).
+Currently owned by The Dolphin Company, the Seaquarium was the first major marine park attraction in South Florida, opening in 1955.
+In addition to marine mammals, it houses fish, sharks, sea turtles, birds and reptiles.
+It was home to Lolita (aka Tokitae), who was expected to be returned in 2024 to her natal waters in the Pacific Northwest and reside in a semi-wild sea-pen in the Salish Sea for the remainder of her life.
+However, she died on August 18, 2023.

 Marineland Canada

-Marineland is the only facility in Canada holding captive whales or dolphins.
-It is a privately held themed amusement and animal exhibition park in the city of Niagara Falls, Ontario, Canada.
-Owing to its proximity to the falls and other natural park areas and its blend of animal attractions and rides, it is one of the main tourist destinations in Niagara Falls, in Ontario, Canada.
-The only orca held there was Kiska.
-Kiska died of a bacterial infection on March 9, 2023, ending Orca captivity in Canada.
+Marineland was the last facility in Canada to hold a captive orca.
+It is a privately held themed amusement and animal exhibition park in the city of Niagara Falls, Ontario, and one of the main tourist destinations in town.
+The last orca held there was Kiska, who died of a bacterial infection on March 9, 2023, ending orca captivity in Canada.

-A law banning breeding or keeping cetaceans in captivity (except for rehabilitation or research, and those already held) was passed by the Parliament of Canada in June, 2019.
-During the debate, the Vancouver Aquarium (the only other Canadian facility holding affected animals at the time) announced it would no longer keep dolphins or whales.
+A law banning breeding or keeping cetaceans in captivity (except for rehabilitation or research, and those already held) was passed by the Parliament of Canada in June 2019.
+During the debate, the Vancouver Aquarium, the only other Canadian facility still holding cetaceans, announced it would no longer keep dolphins or whales.

 Marineland (Antibes)

-Marineland is an animal exhibition park in Antibes, France, founded in 1970.
-It receives more than 1,200,000 visitors per year, and is the only French sea park featuring two cetacean species: killer whales and dolphins.
-The park is a subsidiary of Parques Reunidos, a Spanish group with properties in Europe, Argentina and the US.
-It currently holds Inouk (M), Wikie (F), Moana (M), and Keijo (M) and owns Shouka (F), who is at SeaWorld San Diego.
+Marineland was an animal exhibition park in Antibes, France, founded in 1970.
+It receives more than 750,000 visitors per year, and is the only French facility to house orcas.
+The park is a subsidiary of Parques Reunidos, a Spanish group with properties in Europe, Argentina and the United States.
+It currently holds Wikie, born at the park in 2001, and her son Keijo, born in 2013.
+Moana, who was born at the park in 2011, died in October 2023.
+In March 2024, Inouk, a 25-year-old male and Wikie's brother, died.
+With only two orcas remaining at the park and the French government having enacted a law banning the public display of cetaceans starting in 2026, the future of Marineland's orca exhibit is in doubt.
+Marineland has reportedly been considering transferring its remaining orcas to Japan, although French authorities have stated that no export permit applications had yet been submitted by the park.

 Loro Parque

-Loro Parque (Spanish for "parrot park") is a zoo located on the outskirts of Puerto de la Cruz on Tenerife.
-The park has the world's largest indoor penguin exhibition, the longest shark tunnel in Europe, and is one of only two parks in Europe to house killer whales.
+Loro Parque (Spanish for "parrot park") is a zoo located on the outskirts of Puerto de la Cruz on Tenerife, Spain.
+The park has the world's largest indoor penguin exhibition, the longest shark tunnel in Europe, and is one of only two parks in Europe to house orcas.